RC Glow Fuel Guide: Understanding Nitro Fuel Blends & Ingredients

 The final, and very essential, ingredient of rc glow fuel is oil, either castor or synthetic, obviously necessary for the lubrication of the engine, to protect rubbing metal parts from wearing.

-Castor oil is the traditional oil used in model aero engines.
+Castor oil is the traditional oil used in model airplane engines.
 It's a natural oil produced from the castor bean and has excellent lubricating qualities.
+In fact, castor oil actually provides better protection at dangerously high temperatures than synthetic oils do.

 The downside to castor oil is that it leaves a gummy residue after it has burned, which with time can build up inside your model engine.

 If left unmaintained, this residue can build up and harden to a varnish-like surface, causing all manner of problems for your engine.
-And, because of the way it burns, castor oil will leave a bigger mess from your model's exhaust.
+And, because of the way it burns, castor oil will leave a bigger, stickier mess from your model's exhaust on the side of your fuselage.

 Synthetic oil is one that has been produced from artificial, laboratory-produced chemicals.

 Synthetic oil, because of its artificial additives, burns cleaner than castor oil and won't leave a gummy residue inside the engine.
-The downside is that synthetic oil can be broken down by the other ingredients of the glow fuel, particularly at high temperatures.
-If this occurs, obviously your engine isn't going to get the lubrication it needs.
+The downside is that synthetic oil can be broken down by the other ingredients of the glow fuel, particularly at extreme temperatures.
+If your engine runs too lean and overheats, the synthetic oil can burn off, leaving your engine without the lubrication it desperately needs.

-A castor/synthetic oil mix is an option, and this gives the best of both worlds; the cleanliness of synthetic and the better lubrication of castor.
+A castor/synthetic oil mix is an excellent option, and this gives the best of both worlds; the cleanliness of synthetic and the high-temperature protection of castor.
+To further protect those internal bearings after a day of flying, it is highly recommended to put a few drops of high-quality after-run oil into the carburetor before packing your plane away.

 Once you've broken your engine in you can of course experiment with different fuels, by trying various blends.